freenas/freenas-docs/userguide/services.rst

 #.
 In
     :menuselection:`Services --> FTP`,
-    check the box "Enable TLS" and select the certificate in the "Certificate" drop-down menu.
+    check the box :guilabel:`Enable TLS` and select the certificate in the :guilabel:`Certificate` drop-down menu.

 #.
 Specify secure FTP when accessing the %brand% system.
 For
     example, in Filezilla input *ftps://IP_address* (for an implicit connection) or *ftpes://IP_address* (for an explicit connection) as the Host when connecting.
 The first time a user connects, they will be presented with the certificate of the %brand% system.
-    Click "OK" to accept the certificate and negotiate an encrypted connection.
+    Click :guilabel:`OK` to accept the certificate and negotiate an encrypted connection.

 #.
-To force encrypted connections, select *on* for the "TLS Policy".
+To force encrypted connections, select *on* for the
+    :guilabel:`TLS Policy`.

 .. _Troubleshooting FTP: